Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Implementation

 \section{Implementation}

-The asymptotic results derived for $\widehat\beta_{\rm LS} $, $\widehat\beta_{\rm G} $, and $\widehat\beta_{\rm SG} $ in the last two sections are insightful for how those estimates should be used in practice.
+The asymptotic results derived for $\widehat\beta_{\rm LS} $, $\widehat\beta_{\rm G} $, and $\widehat\beta_{\rm GS} $ in the last two sections are insightful for how those estimates should be used in practice.
 In particular, our discussions and derivations are helpful to appreciate the limitations and assumptions needed for the estimation approaches, and we will summarize those again in our conclusion section below.

-In the following Monte Carlo simulations and empirical application we will employ the estimates $\widehat\beta_{\rm LS} $, $\widehat\beta_{\rm G} $, and $\widehat\beta_{\rm SG} $ in a way that goes beyond our formal asymptotic results.
+In the following Monte Carlo simulations and empirical application we will employ the estimates $\widehat\beta_{\rm LS} $, $\widehat\beta_{\rm G} $, and $\widehat\beta_{\rm GS} $ in a way that goes beyond our formal asymptotic results.
 In particular, we will use all those estimators to construct confidence intervals and we will also apply Jackknife methods for bias correction.
 In this section, we want to briefly explain how those confidence intervals and bias corrected estimates are constructed.

-To formulate standard errors for each estimator we initially ignore the approximation error discussed in our formal results and assume the residual terms follow the asymptotic behaviour of independent and identically distributed zero mean disturbance.
+To calculate standard errors for each estimator we ignore the approximation error discussed in our formal results and simply use formulas as if residuals were independently distributed.
 For example, in section \ref{sec:GroupedFEconsistency} where we split the residual term into $\phi$ and $\kappa$, we will ignore the $\kappa$ term and estimate standard errors as if we are left with only $\phi$.
 We use the jackknife corrections to address the residual terms related to approximation error in both the factor and grouped fixed-effects estimation models.

 For factor model standard errors we construct the heteroscedasticity-consistent estimator from \cite{white1980heteroskedasticity} as follows.
 Take $\Omega = \sum_{i=1}^N\sum_{t=1}^T \widetilde X_{it}^\prime \widetilde X_{it}$ and $\widehat\Sigma = \sum_{i=1}^N\sum_{t=1}^T \widehat u_{it}^2 \widetilde X_{it}^\prime \widetilde X_{it}$ where $\widehat u_{it} = \widetilde Y_{it} - \sum_k \widehat\beta_{LS,k} \widetilde X_{it,k}$ and for a matrix $A$, in this context, $\widetilde A$ represents the matrix with factors projected.
 We must make a degrees of freedom correction for the factor projection by the ratio $dfc = \sqrt{\frac{NT}{(N-R)(T-R)}}$.
 Then the vector of standard errors are,